JuliaLang/julia/doc/manual/packages.rst

     approach, you do have to do some extra work to make :ref:`changes in the package code <man-workflow-tips>`.

-  Alternatively, run the tests from the command line with ``julia runtests.jl`` from within the package's ``test/`` folder.
+  Alternatively, run the tests from the shell with ``julia runtests.jl`` from within the package's ``test/`` folder.